sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-create-elliptic-curve-key-for-ansible-user-and-add-it-to-remote-servers-using-bash-script.md

 done
 ```

-5. Make sure that PasswordAuthentication has set boolean value to yes in /etc/ssh/sshd_config file
+6. Make sure that PasswordAuthentication has set boolean value to yes in /etc/ssh/sshd_config file on remote servers.

-6. Make the script executable
+7. Make the script executable

 ```bash
 chmod +x ssh-copy-id.sh
 ```

-7. Execute the script
+8. Execute the script

 ```bash
 ./ssh-copy-id.sh